 These elegant ferns with thick complementary dark brown trunks are incredible in a shade area below large trees.
 This particular variety of tree fern is very easy to grow in the UK climate.
 With just a few precautions coming up to winter months and there should be no problem in keeping these majestic ferns.

-One of the most common questions we get asked is what do we do with our tree ferns in the winter?
+One of the most common questions we get asked is how do we go about protecting Tree Ferns in Winter.
+Below we explain what do we do with our tree ferns over winter here at Paramount Plants & Gardens.

 We keep it simple here at Paramount Plants & Gardens – we take a handful of straw (buy a bale of hay or straw from a pet shop) and put a good handful of the straw into the centre of the Tree Fern.
 When you pack the straw protection layer inside the crown, be careful not to damage the new and delicate fronds or croziers.